-The Importance of Idaho's Forests

-Idaho's forests are important for many reasons.
+The Salmon River Valley generally divides the moister mixed conifer forests of the Panhandle region from the drier forests of southern Idaho.
+Much of southern Idaho is rangeland with scattered juniperdominated woodlands typical of the Great Basin.
+The highest mountain peaks also occur in southern Idaho.
+Most of the commercial forest land is found in the north, and Douglas-fir, grand fir, western larch and western redcedar are valuable timber species.
+The Importance of Idaho's Forests Idaho's forests are important for many reasons.
 Forests are home to wildlife, provide watersheds for drinking water, and protect streams that are habitat for many species of fish, including salmon and steelhead.
 Forests are also important for recreation, and Idaho has over 4.5 million acres of wilderness.
 Idaho's forests are renewable, and are an important resource for the forest products industry.
 Maintaining healthy forests is crucial to protect all the things that they provide.

-Forest Ownership in Idaho

-The majority of forest land in Idaho is owned by the Federal government (> 16 million acres), and of this, most is administered by the U.S. Forest Service.
+Forest Ownership in Idaho The majority of forest land in Idaho is owned by the Federal government (> 16 million acres), and of this, most is administered by the U.S. Forest Service.
 The state of Idaho owns just under 1.3 million acres, and private landowners own an additional 2.8 million acres.
 The various owners often have different management objectives.

-Idaho's Forest Industry

-Idaho has a productive forest industry, with 2013 revenues of wood and paper products totaling over \$2.4 billion dollars.
-An estimated 10,500 people were directly employed in the forest products industry in 2013.
+Idaho's Forest Industry Idaho has a productive forest industry, with 2014 revenues of wood and paper products totaling over \$2.6 billion.
+An estimated 11,740 people were directly employed in the forest products industry in 2014, and an additional 10,370 people are employed in associated occupations.
 Most of Idaho's commercial forestland and larger production facilities are located north of the Salmon River.
 Forest products from Idaho's forests are sold throughout the world.
 Link to Idaho Forest Products Commission.

-Idaho's National Forests

-Idaho's National Forests lie within two administrative regions.
+Idaho's National Forests Idaho's National Forests lie within two administrative regions.
 The Northern Region (Region 1) is located north of the Salmon River and is comprised of the Idaho Panhandle, Clearwater, Nez Perce and Bitterroot National Forests.
 The Intermountain Region (Region 4) is in southern Idaho and includes the Boise, Payette, Sawtooth, Salmon, Challis, Targhee and Caribou National Forests.

-Aerial Detection Survey Results
+Aerial Detection Survey Results Bark Beetles

-Bark Beetles

-In 2013, mountain pine beetle caused mortality decreased by more than half to 298,000 acres.
-Most of the mortality was in lodgepole pine, but approximately 2,000 acres of ponderosa pine were killed in 2013, a substantial decrease from the 50,000 acres killed in 2012.
+In 2014, mountain pine beetle caused mortality decreased slightly to 295,000 acres.
+Most of the mortality was in lodgepole pine, but approximately 6,600 acres of ponderosa pine were affected in 2014, an increase from the 2,000 acres in 2013.
 Throughout Idaho, lodgepole pine stands are of an age and size that make them very susceptible to attack.
-Douglas-fir beetle caused mortality on over 37,000 acres in 2013 compared to approximately 59,000 acres in 2012.
+Douglas-fir beetle caused mortality on over 19,000 acres in 2014 compared to approximately 37,000 acres in 2013.
 Other bark beetle species such as the fir engraver, western pine beetle and pine engraver continue to cause mortality statewide at levels similar to last year.
+Defoliators